Home

 Does Closing Vents in Unused Rooms Help Save Energy?

 Does closing air vents help reduce your electric bill?
-No. Closing air vents does not help you save money or reduce your electricity usage.
+No. Closing HVAC vents does not help you save money or reduce your electricity usage.

 Closing air vents in your home can seem like an easy way to reduce heating and cooling costs, but it can actually cause a number of problems.
-Your home's HVAC system is one of the mostly appliances to repair.
+Your home's HVAC system is one of the most costly appliances to repair.

 Problems Caused by Closing Air Vents